Fahani/webrobocomp.github.io/page6.md

 Technologies involved: C++, Python, Qt5, ROS

-Mentor: Luis J. Manso Backup mentor: Marco A. Gutiérrez
+Mentor: Luis J. Manso Backup mentor: Marco A. GutiÃ©rrez

 ## 2\.
 Javascript support

 NodeJS component code generation.
 An interesting diversion from current robotics technologies based on C++ and Python would be the use of Javascript as the language to code some highly concurrent components.
 Most components combine push-pull and RPC communication models to talk to other components in their graph of processes.
-Additionally, several more threads are normally used to handle the component’s internal workings.
+Additionally, several more threads are normally used to handle the componentâ€™s internal workings.
 In this activity, the code generator will be extended to include Javascript running in a server as a new target language for components.
 The main restriction here is that ZeroC releases a version of the Ice middleware running on Node, since the web browser version is already out.

 _Technologies involved: C++, Python, Qt5, OSG_

 Mentor: Luis J. Manso

-Backup mentor: Marco A. Gutiérrez
+Backup mentor: Marco A. GutiÃ©rrez

 ## 3\.
 Automatic code generation for State Machines